-Wallayiliy Kisk POSITION AT NEDDO Recognising that risk The Council has in place a Risk management is an integral part of Management Strategy, supported by all activities and must be regular reporting, training, etc which considered in all aspects of support a culture of effective risk decision making management including appropriate consideration of risk in decision making.
+Recognising that risk management The Council has in place a Risk is an integral part of all activities Management Strategy, supported by and must be considered in all regular reporting, training, etc which aspects of decision making support a culture of effective risk management including appropriate consideration of risk in decision making.
 Implementing robust and The Council's arrangements cover both integrated risk management Strategic and Operational risk.
-Regular arrangements and ensuring that reporting to both Cabinet and Audit they are working effectively Committee, together with Internal Audit review are designed to ensure and demonstrate effective arrangements are in place.
-Ensuring that responsibilities for Following a recent Internal Audit report the managing individual risks are allocation of responsibilities for managing clearly allocated risks in Service Risk Plans will be strengthened.
+Regular arrangements and ensuring that reporting to both Cabinet and Audit and they are working effectively Governance Scrutiny Committee, together with Internal Audit review are designed to ensure and demonstrate effective arrangements are in place.

+Ensuring that responsibilities for managing individual risks are clearly allocated

+Following an Internal Audit report the allocation of responsibilities for managing risks in Service Risk Plans will be strengthened.

-Managing Performance Position at NEDDC
+Managing Performance

+Monitoring service delivery

+effectively including planning,

+specification. , execu ıtion and

+independent post imp lementation

+review

-Monitoring service delivery The Council has a robust performance effectively including planning, management system including service and specification, execution and financial targets which is monitored on a independent post implementation review regular basis.
+The Council has a robust performance management system including service and financial targets which is monitored on a regular basis.
 Where organisational change arises service plans, performance targets and financial provision are amended accordingly.
 This ensures that organisational change delivers against the identified benefits.

-Making decisions based on relevant, clear objective analysis and advice pointing out the implications and risks inherent in the organisation's financial, social and environmental position and outlook The Council has a robust reporting system which requires that all reports cover relevant issues (risk, legality etc).
-These are agreed by the Statutory Officers and relevant Members of the management team before progressing to Committee.
-Ensuring an effective scrutiny or oversight function is in place which provides constructive challenge and debate on policies and objectives before, during and after decisions are made thereby enhancing the organisation's performance and that of any organisation for which it is responsible The functioning of Scrutiny is well established and operating effectively supported by a specialist independent officer.
-These arrangements and the effective engagement of other Members and Officers of the Council help ensure that Scrutiny's analysis and recommendation are supported by robust evidence, data and critical analysis.
+Making decisions based on relevant, clear objective analysis and advice pointing out the implications and risks inherent in the organisation's financial, social and environmental position and outlook

+The Council has a robust reporting system which requires that all reports cover relevant issues (risk, legality etc.).
+These are agreed by the Statutory Officers and relevant Members of the management team before progressing to Council, Cabinet and Committees.

+Ensuring an effective scrutiny or oversight function is in place which provides constructive challenge and debate on policies and objectives before, during and after decisions are made thereby enhancing organisation's the performance and that of any organisation for which it responsible

+The function of Scrutiny is well established and operating effectively supported by a specialist independent officer.
+These arrangements effective and the engagement of other Members and Officers of the Council help ensure that Scrutiny's and recommendations analysis supported by robust evidence, data and critical analysis.
 Where appropriate Scrutiny reports are referred to Cabinet for its consideration.
 All Scrutiny Committees provide an annual report to Council.

-Providing members and senior management with regular reports on service delivery plans and on progress towards outcome achievement The Council's Performance Management Framework covering Performance, Finance and Risk generates formal reports on a quarterly basis, which are discussed with responsible Portfolio Members and senior managers prior to publication.
+Providing members and senior management with regular reports on service delivery plans and on progress towards outcome achievement

+The Council's Performance Management Framework covering Performance, Finance and Risk generates formal reports on a quarterly basis, which are discussed with responsible Portfolio Members and senior managers prior to publication.

 Ensuring there is consistency between specification stages (such as budgets) and post implementation reporting (eg financial statements) The Council has appropriate reporting arrangements in place which are quality assured by the Audit Committee and by Internal and External Audit.

-Robust internal control Position at NEDDC
+Robust internal control